henryken/audio-transcriber-cloud-build/tutorial.md

 ## How to Run
 1. Open <walkthrough-editor-select-line filePath="cloudbuild.yaml" startLine="47" startCharacterOffset="0" endLine="47" endCharacterOffset="15">cloudbuild.yaml</walkthrough-editor-select-line>
-    and modify the substitution variables at the bottom of the file
+    and modify the substitution variables at the bottom of the file.
+Do not forget to save the file.
     ```yaml
     substitutions:
       # URL where to download audio file from